iredmail/iredadmin-pro-translation/README.md

 * Translate file `<lang>/LC_MESSAGES/iredadmin.po`, then send us a pull request.
   If your language doesn't exist, feel free to create a new one.

-We will convert translated po file and commit to this repository again, you can download it and override the file in your iRedAdmin-Pro directory, then restart Apache or uwsgi (if you're running Nginx) service.
+We will convert translated file and commit to this repository again, you can download it and override the file in your iRedAdmin-Pro directory, then restart Apache or uwsgi (if you're running Nginx) service.